boss507104/CSC-Pilot/ssh-connection/ssh-certificate.md

 EOF
 ```

 The CSC username now appears in only one place.
-Change the value of `CSC_USER` when configuring the setup for another account.
+If you later use a different CSC account, simply change the value of `CSC_USER`.

 Reload the Zsh configuration: